Sateetje/awesome-nem-projects/README.md

 * [Tools](#tools)
 * [Wrappers](#wrappers)

+## Augmented Reality
+* [Fluffr](https://www.fluffr.io) - Create the use of Augmented Reality to engage with customers.
+* [Scanetchain](https://www.scanetchain.io/) - Join [Telegram](http://t.me/scanetchain) - Decentralized open platform where users can freely define and sell their contents and products for royalty and disclosure fee.
+* [Verses](http://www.verses.io/) - VERSES mission is to empower designers, developers, organizations and individuals to create, monetize and experience the most dynamic, interactive and meaningful immersive experiences imaginable.

 ## Advertizing/Marketing
 * [Digitcoin.world](https://digitcoin.world) - Join [Telegram](https://t.me/digitcoinworld) - Most powerful Total Blockchain-Based Digital Marketing Solutions and specifically designs to deliver the digital marketing solutions for brands, merchants, retailing and service industries in different type of commerce (B2B, B2C, and C2C).
 * [mynem.store](http://mynem.store/) - Webshop with NEM products and pay with XEM.